The Spirit of Debate

 Our Predisposition to Debate

 Why do humans so enjoy vigorous debate?
 No matter what the theme, it seems we all relish the intensity and rigor of passionate argumentation.
-Indeed, the goal is to leave our opponents’ arguments smoldering on a scrapheap of intellectual rubbish.
+Indeed, the goal is to leave our opponents’ arguments smoldering on a scrap heap of intellectual rubbish.
 But to what end?
 I prefer to believe that my opponents have the best intentions.
-I’d like to think they seek after truth.
+I’d like to think my opponents in debate seek after truth.
 And so, I want to debate them in earnest and with respect.
 But it doesn’t always end that way.

 After all, who wants to have their arguments flattened and left smoldering on a scrapheap of intellectual rubbish?!

-To debate anyone about anything, one must possess a certain amount of knowledge about the topic at hand.
+To debate anyone about anything, one must possess more than a bit of knowledge about the topic at hand.
 Gaining an accurate understanding of both sides of an issue will require much study, patience, questioning, and even doubt.
 Eventually, if we are lucky, we may gain some true beliefs about the realities of our world.
 But even then, we must maintain a measure of humility.
 Why?
-Because somewhere outside our limited knowledge may lie a defeater2 of our beliefs.
-A defeater could take the form of an argument—or series of arguments—that contradicts our own beliefs and ends up squashing our intellectual foundations.
+Because somewhere outside our limited knowledge may lie a defeater of our beliefs.2 A defeater could take the form of an argument—or series of arguments—that contradicts our own beliefs and ends up squashing our intellectual foundations.
 And so, we must continually reassess our own views.
-After all, who wants to have their arguments flattened and left smoldering on a scrapheap of intellectual rubbish?!
+After all, who wants to have their arguments flattened and left smoldering on a scrap heap of intellectual rubbish?!

 Worldviews: Everybody Has One

-Worldviews3 are typically founded on assumptions, which, to a great extent, control our beliefs.
-Our worldview consists of a set of propositions (i.e., the meanings of certain declarative statements) that we believe to be true about the world.
-For example, a theist might hold the following beliefs/assumptions: “God exists,” “Humans have free will,” “Miracles can and do happen,” and “The soul exists apart from the brain.”
+Our worldview3 consists of a set of propositions (i.e., the meanings of certain declarative statements) that we believe to be true about the world.
+For example, a Christian theist might hold the following beliefs: “God exists,” “Humans have free will,” “Miracles can and do happen,” and “The soul exists apart from the brain.”
+These beliefs are a part of their theistic worldview.

 The question is not whether one holds a worldview, but whether one’s worldview is complete or incomplete, rational or irrational, true or false, precise or fuzzy.

-There are at least seven dominant worldviews,4 which include: Theism, Atheism, Pantheism, Panentheism, Polytheism, Deism, and Finite Godism.
-We may not know how to identify our worldview.
+According to Geisler and Watkins, there are at least seven dominant worldviews, which include: Theism, Atheism, Pantheism, Panentheism, Polytheism, Deism, and Finite Godism.4 We may not know how to identify our worldview.
 Indeed, some may have never even considered the topic.
-Nevertheless, the question is not whether one holds a worldview, but whether one’s worldview is complete or incomplete, rational or irrational, true or false, precise or fuzzy.
-Therefore, it seems like a good idea to decide which worldview best represents our own, and then determine its strength by examining its assumptions.
+Nevertheless, the question is not whether one holds a worldview but whether one’s worldview is complete or incomplete, rational or irrational, true or false, precise or fuzzy.
+Therefore, it seems like a good idea to decide which worldview best represents our own views and then determine its strength by examining its assumptions.

 As people consider their worldviews, they encounter many difficult questions: Is our universe solely natural, or does it also include a supernatural realm?
 Are the brain and the mind the same or different?
 Do humans possess free will or are their actions determined?
 Do humans possess an authentic, objective purpose, or are we purposeless and insignificant in the universe?
 These questions, and many more, will likely be confronted when one deeply considers the answers to life’s most profound questions.

-And, since many people rely heavily on science, it also helps to consider the following question: What are the assumptions built into scientific methodology?5 Science is not a worldview in itself.
-It is a methodology that is shared by all worldviews.
-Nevertheless, it helps to understand the limitations of science, lest one succumb to the naïve belief that science holds the answers to all questions.
+And, since many people rely heavily on science, it also helps to consider the following question: What are the assumptions built into scientific methodology?
+Science is not a worldview, it is a methodology that can be shared by all worldviews.
+Nevertheless, it helps to understand the limitations of science, lest one succumb to the naïve belief that science holds the answers to all questions.5

 Tips for Debate

+When one enters into a debate, it helps to understand what one believes about all of the above issues so that each person can distinguish between what he knows and what he merely thinks he knows.
 Discussing and listening to opposing positions doesn’t mean one needs to capitulate to those beliefs.
-On the contrary, learning about other points of view helps us understand our own views better and is perfectly compatible with continuing to believe what we want.
-However, engaging in debate can help us to clarify our doubts and questions.
-It may also persuade us to reassess our beliefs.
-Changing our minds in the light of better or more complete information is a good thing, for no rational being should fear the truth.
+On the contrary, learning about other points of view helps us better understand our own views and is perfectly compatible with continuing to believe what we want.
+However, besides helping us clarify our doubts and questions, engaging in debate may also persuade us to reassess our beliefs.
+Changing our minds in the light of better or more complete information is a good thing—no rational being should fear the truth.

 Changing our minds in the light of better or more complete information is a good thing, for no rational being should fear the truth.

-My motto for every debate is: “Keep seeking the truth.”
+My motto for every debate is always the same: “Seek the truth!”
 I want to listen carefully to another’s point of view and ask questions to make sure I understand the position.
-And, if I object to an opposing view, I want to say why I contest it and do so in a respectful way.
+If I object to an opposing view, I want to say why I contest it and do so respectfully.

 Unfortunately, I am guilty of losing my patience on occasion.
-I will lie awake at night, pondering how I could have responded in a better manner.
+I will lie awake at night pondering how I could have responded better or more graciously.
 In the end, none of us are right in everything that we believe, and, therefore, when we reach an impasse, we should, at least, agree to disagree agreeably.

-Regarding the burden of proof… In formal debates, one carries a burden of proof in selecting and defending a proposition.
-For example, “Capital punishment is morally justified.”
-But in informal debate, anyone who makes a truth claim must defend that claim when asked to do so.
-Like anyone else, debaters like to give their opinions and in doing so almost always make some kind of truth claim.
+In formal debate, one carries a burden of proof in defending a proposition, for example, “Capital punishment is morally justified.”
+But in informal debate, for all legitimately debatable propositions, the claimant is under rational norms to bear the burden of proof when asked to do so.
+In other words, anyone who makes a truth claim must defend that claim when such a defense is requested.
+Like anyone else, debaters like to give their opinions and, in doing so, almost always make some kind of truth claim.
 But when they do, they are under a rational obligation to defend their claims.
-If they want to simply say, “I don’t believe in capital punishment” and leave it at that, then they are certainly entitled to their own personal opinions.
-But, without any compelling reasons to substantiate their beliefs, then they remain mere opinions.
-But any time someone makes a claim, or counterclaim, about what is true or what is false, they are expected to defend it, at lest when your claim is a key point of contention.
+If they want to simply say, “I don’t believe in capital punishment” and leave it at that, then they are certainly entitled to their own personal opinions, but without any compelling reasons to substantiate beliefs, they remain mere opinions.
+On the other hand, any time someone makes a claim or counterclaim about something that is true or false, they are expected to defend it, at least when the claim represents a point of contention.

 While we should all have a chance to talk about our beliefs, it is perhaps more important to listen.
 I mean, really L-I-S-T-E-N.